 In the Design Leaders Council, members direct the content and direction of the group to address their business needs, challenges, opportunities, and priorities.
 Areas of interest may include:

-- Best practices for leveraging and elevating Design as a strategic, measurable, and easily communicated business competence that can drive value across the organization
+- Best practices for leveraging and elevating design as a strategic, measurable, and easily communicated business competence that can drive value across the organization

 - Tools, processes, methods, and models utilized by leading companies, innovators, and start-ups